CombineSoldier14/CognitiveFunctionsTest/README.md

 # CognitiveFunctionsTest
-A web test for determining someone's cognitive functions
+A web test for determining someone's cognitive functions.
+Still a heavy WIP!